What We Look For

 There is no specific background or previous work experience required.
 The program’s student body consists of individuals from a variety of personal, professional and educational backgrounds.
 Their most important distinguishing features are an eagerness to discover new things and an aptitude for research methods in business.

 There is no minimum GMAT or GRE score required to apply to the Texas McCombs Doctoral Program.
 (The average score is typically around the 95th percentile, or approximately +700).
+If you do not have a valid GRE or GMAT score due to COVID-19 related reasons, please also submit a one-sentence statement to that effect as a separate document in your application.

 The are no required courses or area specific undergraduate degree to begin a Texas McCombs doctoral program.
 However, it is highly beneficial to have a background or training in the program’s core disciplines of economics, math, and psychology, as well as a good understanding of the basic principles of your intended area of study.
 Suggested preparation and qualifications are detailed within the individual area of study.